ssauermann/data-events/README.md

 ```

 #### Discrete value handler without event value
 Without an event value the discrete handler will cycle through the defined states in the same order as they are denoted in the handler object.
+If the current value doesn't match any handler state the first defined state will be used.
 ```html
 <svg data-at>
   <rect width="50" height="100"